-Stuart Sinclair, Senior Manager at Equiom Hospitality, works with hotels advising them on financial operations within the hotel industry.
-Ahead of one of the largest events in the hospitality industry calendar, International Hotel Investment Forum in Berlin, Stuart pin points today’s top five challenges for this market and explains what hotels must do to stay ahead.
+Stuart Sinclair, Head of Equiom Hospitality, works with hotels advising them on financial operations within the hotel industry.
+In this article, Stuart pin points today’s top five challenges for this market and explains what hotels must do to stay ahead.

 The hospitality industry should see technology as an opportunity and not a threat.
 Embracing technology can introduce benefits including reduced costs, increased revenues and a much more personalised customer experience.
 Also bear in mind that millennials and Generation Z, who do truly embrace and see the value in tech, are fast becoming the dominant demographic in the travel market.
 Technology to consider includes virtual concierges, guest apps, check-in and hotel services through mobile devices, faster and more reliable broadband, tech lounges and personalised messaging.